-OpenDental is one of the most popular dental billing softwares in 2021 for practices of all sizes.
-Their open-sourced software is very user-friendly and straight-forward.
-This is a server based software and their features include discount plans, electronic prescriptions, graphical tooth charts, custom reporting and a web application for tutorials on each of these tools.
+OpenDental is one of the most popular dental software solutions for practices of all sizes.
+Their open-source software is very user-friendly and straightforward.
+This is a server-based software and its features include discount plans, electronic prescriptions, graphical tooth charts, custom reporting, and a web application for tutorials on each of these tools.

 Training with OpenDental is easy with their Manual that you have access to 24/7.
 OpenDental’s current cost is $169 per month with a 12-month contract, according to their website.

-There are some cool advantages and features to a clinics version.
+There are some cool advantages and features to a clinic's version.
 From one location, you can view patient info and post insurance payments for ALL offices.
-You can also access every offices’ appointment page.
+You can also access every office’s appointment page.
 This can come in handy to fit in a patient at another location if your own office schedule is full.
-Basically all office info across the dental company is shared and accessible.
+Basically, all office info across the dental company is shared and accessible.

-Some negative reviews we read on Capterra said that OpenDental does not let you edit the hours on your schedule, and that only one section of the software can be opened at a time.
+Some negative reviews we read on Capterra said that OpenDental does not let you edit the hours on your schedule and that only one section of the software can be opened at a time.

 round 2010 and I fell in love immediately.
 For handling patient insurance and billing, the attention to detail in the insurance tabs and the ledger tabs made all the difference in the world to me.

-The ease (and speed) of posting insurance payments actually cut down immense costs of having two people posting to be able to post $30-$40k per day to one person in just a few hours.
+The ease (and speed) of posting insurance payments actually cut down the immense costs of having two people posting to be able to post $30-$40k per day to one person in just a few hours.